 Being the helpful people we are, we've also put together a quick note on Controlled aerodromes :)

-These are aerodromes which have lovely airways Air Traffic Controllers managing the airspace around them.
+These are aerodromes which have Airways Air Traffic Controllers managing the airspace around them.
 This is because these aerodromes are really busy with air traffic!

 To fly within controlled airspace you must: